misiektoja/steam_monitor/README.md

 Edit the `steam_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).

+Passing a filename that already exists copies the previous file to a timestamped `.bak` beside it before writing, and prints where it went, so regenerating the template never loses your edits.

+By default every outbound request verifies TLS certificates.
+Set `VERIFY_SSL = False` only on a network that intercepts TLS with its own certificate authority, and understand that it removes protection against an intercepted connection.

 <a id="steam-web-api-key"></a>
 ### Steam Web API key